zikula/core/src/lib/Zikula/Component/Wizard/README.md

 by possibly completing some logic and returning a boolean.

 Stages may optionally implement:
- - InjectContainerInterface if the Stage requires the Symfony container
+ - `InjectContainerInterface` if the Stage requires the Symfony container
- - FormHandlerInterface if the Stage will be using a form
+ - `FormHandlerInterface` if the Stage will be using a Symfony Form
- - WizardCompleteInterface on the last stage to indicate the wizard is finished and wrap up any logic at the end.
+ - `WizardCompleteInterface` to indicate the wizard is finished and wrap up any logic at the end.

-The Wizard can be halted during the `isNecessary()` method by throwing an AbortStageException.
+The Wizard can be halted in the `isNecessary()` method by throwing an AbortStageException.
 The message of which is available for retrieval using `$wizard->getWarning()`.

-On instantiation, the Wizard class requires the Symfony Container and a full path to the stage definition file (in yaml format).
+On instantiation, the Wizard class requires the **Symfony Container** and a full path to the **stage definition file** (in yaml format).
 The Wizard will load the stages definitions from there.
 The Wizard Component includes a YamlFileLoader for this purpose.

 ###Sample stages.yml